tencentyun/intlcloud-documents/product_new/视频产品中心/云直播/快速入门_intl_en.md

 1. [Get a playback address and start playback](#step6)

 #### <span id="step1">1.
 Activate the LVB service</span>
-Click **Get Started** on the [LVB product page](https://cloud.tencent.com/product/lvb), check the "Tencent Cloud Service Agreement", and click **Apply for Activation** to activate the LVB service as shown below:
+Click **Get Started** on the [LVB product page](https://cloud.tencent.com/product/lvb), tick the checkbox to agree to the  "Tencent Cloud Service Agreement" and "LVB Billing Instructions", and click **Apply** to activate the LVB service as shown below:
 ![](https://main.qcloudimg.com/raw/c26dd5411d2977f5f0f675da45538603.png)
-After the service is successfully activated, you will be gifted 20 GB of free broadcast traffic.
-However, we recommend that you click **Overview** > **Used Package Traffic** > **Purchase** in the LVB Console and purchase an appropriate traffic package according to the audience size of your business, so as to avoid automatic payment deductions when your free traffic runs out, leading to possible arrears and service interruption.

 #### <span id="step2">2.
 Add a domain name</span>
 - To use LVB, you should have at least two domain names, one as the push domain name, and the other as the playback domain name.
 Push and playback cannot use the same domain name.